-We understand that it's exciting to be in a new city and that you all what to go out partying and see as much of Cape Town as you can, but please attend O-week and ensure that you are seated for the first talk of the day before it starts.
+We understand that it's exciting to be in a new city and that you would want to go out partying and see as much of Cape Town as you can, but please attend O-week and ensure that you are seated for the first talk of the day before it starts.
 For the information talks please make sure that you have a notepad and pen with you, as well as this arrival book, each day.

 Our first day of O-week is a tour around the Cape Peninsula.

-The tour goes through Cape Town's historic centre and then travels along our beautiful coastline, stopping for photos near Camps Bay, before dropping through the Constantia Valley - known for its very old, very good wine estates - and then on to Boulders Beach, which is an African Penguin colony.
-After Boulders we head on to Ocean View, where we have lunch and the community provides entertainment, and then into Cape Point Nature Reserve for a brief but beautiful hike before heading home.
-Weather in Cape Town can change quickly and dramatically, so we advise you to bring a warm top with you on the tour (as Cape Point can be very windy), sunscreen (our sun is vicious here), a hat, water, and comfortable, lace-up shoes (please not sandals or slops).
-Our Welcome Function includes an interesting talk from a UCT VIP, followed by a drumming workshop and finger foods to the beat of a Marimba band... so bring tough hands and your dancing shoes!
+The tour goes through Cape Town's historic centre and then travels along our beautiful coastline, stopping for photos near Camps Bay, before dropping through the Constantia Valley - known for its very old, very good wine estates - and then on to Ocean View, where we have lunch and the community provides entertainment.
+We then head into Cape Point Nature Reserve for a brief but beautiful hike before returning to the UCT campus.
+Weather in Cape Town can change quickly and dramatically, so we advise you to bring a warm top with you on the tour (as Cape Point can be very windy), sunscreen (our sun is vicious here), a hat, water, and comfortable, lace-up shoes or sneakers (please not sandals or slops) and/or a waterproof jacket, if necessary.

+Our Welcome Function on Monday includes an interesting talk from a UCT VIP, followed by a drumming workshop and finger foods to the beat of local music... so bring tough hands and your dancing shoes!